 Chenille Plant, Plush Plant

-Echeveria pulvinata is a very attractive small shrubby succulent plant, up to 12 inches (15 cm) tall and sprawling to several feet in width with stems that are tipped with small rosettes holding thick spathulate green leaves with all parts densely covered with silvery white hairs.
-In late winter into spring (sometime later) appears the arching 1 foot (30 cm) tall inflorescence holding racemes of yellow and orange bell-shaped flowers.
+Echeveria pulvinata is an attractive shrubby succulent that grows up to 12 inches (15 cm) tall and sprawls to several feet in width.
+The stems are tipped with small rosettes of thick, spathulate, green leaves with all parts densely covered with silvery-white hairs.
+In late winter into spring (sometime later) appears the arching, 1 foot (30 cm) tall inflorescence holding racemes of yellow and orange, bell-shaped flowers.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).